Arifirazzaq2001/WABoster/README.md

     ```

 ## Writing Custom Functionality
-Baileys is written, keeping in mind, that you may require other custom functionality.
+WABoster is written, keeping in mind, that you may require other custom functionality.
 Hence, instead of having to fork the project & re-write the internals, you can simply write extensions in your own code.

 First, enable the logging of unhandled messages from WhatsApp by setting
 ``` ts